BasvanH/habpanel-widget-openweathermap/README.md

 OpenWeatherMap widget for HABPanel (OpenHAB).
 It's build for use with the free API key, no paid subscription is nescacary.
 Daily forecast based on next day @ 12:00

-### fork by karstenatgit
+02.05.2020:Fork by karstenatgit:
-Added detailed 3-hourly forecast for the next 2 days.
-You can enable it in the configuration.
+Added detailed 3-hourly and 6-hourly forecasts.
+You can enable them in the configuration.

 ## Download
 - The widget json file, javascript file and the images folder: **[Local Weather - OpenWeatherMap.widget.json](https://github.com/BasvanH/habpanel-widget-openweathermap)**